seedubjay/seedubjay.github.io/_posts/2021-03-06-jpeg-visualisation.md

 ### Representations of colour

-Our eyes perceive the world in red, green and blue.
-The human eye is filled with photoreceptive 'cones'.
+Our eyes perceive the world in red, green and blue with photoreceptive 'cones' on the retina.
 Each is tuned to one of these three colours, so it makes sense for computers to display pixels in a similar way.

 In fact, it is often easier to think of a colourful picture as _three entirely distinct images_ (known as 'channels'), each targeting a different type of cone in our eye.

+For instance, the green channel has been 'turned off' entirely here, but you can also toggle the other colours on or off to see how they mix.

 <figure>
 {% include canvas.html id="canvas7"%}